 We gratefully acknowledge the support of Fletcher alums and others who have provided these funds specifically to enable students to create opportunities for present and future growth.

-*A CIERP student is a currently enrolled Fletcher Master’s student who has identified either IERP or DevEcon as one of their Fields of Study and has taken at least one course in the Field, OR a PhD student working under the supervision of a CIERP faculty member.
+*A CIERP student is a currently enrolled Fletcher Master’s student who has identified either IERP, DevEcon, or International Development and Environmental Policy as one of their Fields of Study and has taken at least one course in the Field, OR a PhD student working under the supervision of a CIERP faculty member.

-- Complete an online application as early as possible and no later than one month before your travel.
-Applications are reviewed on a rolling basis.
+- Complete an online application as early as possible and no later than one month before your travel or activity.
+Applications are reviewed on a rolling basis throughout the year.

 - After completing the application, make an appointment to discuss your application with CIERP Associate Director Jillian DeStone.
-The purpose of the meeting is to discuss details such as what makes CIERP funding particularly applicable to your trip, the relevance of the proposed travel to your professional development in the areas of energy and environment, and your budget.
+The purpose of the meeting is to discuss details such as what makes CIERP funding particularly applicable, the relevance of your proposed undertaking to your professional development in the areas supported by CIERP, and your budget.

 - The CIERP Directors will review proposals and make awards based on the relevance of proposals to the student’s professional development in the areas of energy and environment.

 - Students generally receive a decision within 2 weeks of their in-person meeting.

 - The scholarship is paid in the form of a reimbursement of expenses upon submission of a reflection and relevant receipts within 30 days of completed travel.
 If post-travel disbursement of funds presents a hardship, please ask us about alternate arrangements.

 - CIERP’s approval of your reflection is a prerequisite to reimbursement.
 We ask you to reflect on how the experience moved you towards professional goals, enlightened you in some way you did not expect, or allowed you to engage with specific ideas or people you found inspiring.
 The reflection can take any form you wish, but it should consist of both text and visual or audiovisual components.
 Reflections are published on the CIERP website.